Who Pays When You Sue in a Car Accident?

 car accident claim In most car accident claims, the insurance company involved pays when the claimant wins their case.
 The insurance company typically represents another driver but can also represent a business or government entity.

-Below we offer some more information about receiving compensation after a traffic accident.
+Below, we offer some more information about who pays for personal injury in a car accident.
 We cover the different parties you might name in your car accident lawsuit, the types of compensation you could receive, and the specific process of receiving money once your case has been resolved through a settlement or jury verdict in your favor.

 Get A Free Consultation

-In most cases, the defendants you name in your car accident lawsuit carry auto insurance or another type of insurance policy that applies to your claim.
+In most cases, the defendants you name in your motor vehicle accident lawsuit carry auto insurance or another type of insurance policy that applies to your claim.
 Insurance companies act on behalf of their policyholders.
 So, if you sue John Doe, you are technically suing John Doe’s auto insurance provider.

 Regardless of whether an insurance company is representing their policyholder, your car accident lawyer might suggest you name one or more of the following in your lawsuit: